-If required, it is proposed that UFLS settings will be based on UFLS data presently available to AEMO.
+If required, UFLS settings will be based on UFLS data presently available to AEMO.

-At the time of study, if the UFLS OPDMS bus mapping information is available, the UFLS loads as identified by the mapping are planned to be used to model the UFLS scheme.
-If bus mapping is not available, it is proposed that UFLS loads will be allocated within relevant region(s), so the net UFLS loads in the region align with the net estimated regional UFLS for the given snapshot.
-For future scenarios, DPV and underlying demand growth levels based on the 2024 ISP forecasts are planned to be used to estimate the amount of UFLS at each frequency band.
-Additionally, any planned future UFLS remediation measures in NEM regions are planned to be modelled.
+At the time of study, if the UFLS OPDMS bus mapping information is available, the UFLS loads as identified by the mapping will be used to model the UFLS scheme.
+If bus mapping is not available, UFLS loads will be allocated within relevant region(s), so the net UFLS loads in the region align with the net estimated regional UFLS for the given snapshot.
+For future scenarios, DPV and underlying demand growth levels based on the 2024 ISP forecasts will be used to estimate the amount of UFLS at each frequency band.
+Additionally, any planned future UFLS remediation measures in NEM regions will be modelled.